 The next day we get up very early and after a hearty British breakfast in a local restaurant we drive along Loch Linnhe to Oban, where we visit The Scottish Sea Life Sanctuary.
 It is a small shelter for seals and otters.
 They have beautiful sea creatures in the aquariums at the visitor centre.
 They do a good job here, but it must not be easy to keep the sanctuary open.

-From Oban we go to Loch Fyne, we have a stop on the way and our driver Marc makes us warm soup we just enjoy the scenery.
+From Oban we drive to Loch Fyne.
+We stop somewhere along the way and our driver Marc makes us warm soup and we just enjoy the scenery.
 It is misty today and it makes this beautiful landscape mysterious and spooky.
-We go to Drymen, where we check in at The Winnock hotel.
+We move on to Drymen, where we check in at The Winnock Hotel.
 The hotel is lovely and we have some time off to relax.
-Some enjoy the spa facilities at the hotel and Edith and I explore the village.
-We both love photography and Scotland is just so photo genetic.
+Some enjoy the spa facilities at the hotel and Edith (the other photographer) and I explore the village.
+We both love it here and Scotland is just so photogenic.
 We end up at a old cemetery and it is such a peaceful place with beautiful tombs and tomb stones, so we stick around for a while.

 Conclusion: Scotland is beautiful, enchanting and overwhelming.
 In April and August the heather is in bloom and the mountains look purple.
 Scotland is a destination for young and old, nature lovers, hikers and sports enthusiasts.
 It is a top destination for golf lovers!
 The cities of Edinburgh and Glasgow are popular city trip destinations!
-There are beautiful hotels, castles and country houses, but also simple mid class hotels and Bed & Breakfast’s!
+There are classy hotels, castles and country houses, but also simple mid class hotels and Bed & Breakfast’s!
 The weather changes all the time; we have been very lucky, but it is not without reason that Scotland is so green, so it certainly rains.
 Water-resistant clothing is a must as well as good shoes and a sturdy umbrella!
-Go and see and experience Scotland; you will not regret it!
+Go and experience Scotland; you will not regret it!